 The descriptions below are a synopsis of the referenced SAIT policies and procedures which are available throughsait.ca.
 Refer to the full policy and procedure when dealing with specific situations.

-- Student Code of Conduct
+There may be other policies/procedures that are applicable to students in addition to the ones listed here, all of which are available through sait.ca.

 - Discrimination, harassment and bullying

 - Sexual assault and sexual violence

-- Injury to persons/damage to property

-- Rights

 - Liquor, tobacco and drugs

 - Responsibilities

 - Acceptable use of SAIT's computer system